denzel-robin/StockMamba/README.md

 # StockMamba

 StockMamba is a stock price forecasting model developed using Mamba architecture.
-A Mamba model is a state space model suitable for doing temporal forcasting.
+A Mamba model is a state space model suitable for doing temporal forecasting.
+The Mamba model can perform these tasks in linear time complexity while it's equivalent transformer model takes quadratic time complexity.
+It can performs in such low time complexity because of the technology it uses called Selective State Space Scan.

+You can read more about this model here: <https://arxiv.org/abs/2312.00752>

 ## Recommended to run in colab or in an isolated python environment